-04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling Policy seeks further reuse, recovery and recycling facilities. ++ ++ ++ 05 To maximise the sustainable transportation of minerals and waste, through the use of non- road alternatives and the reduction of the distance travelled by untreated waste No obvious effect.
+04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, Policy seeks further reuse, recovery and recycling facilities. ++ ++ ++ recovery and recycling 05 To maximise the sustainable transportation of minerals and waste, through the use of non- road alternatives and the reduction of the distance travelled by untreated waste No obvious effect.
 0 0 0 06 To conserve the quality of the countryside and landscape New waste management facilities could be greenfield site in countryside locations and would have a negative effect. - - - Careful site selection can seek to offset some of the harm that may be caused.
 07 To protect the significance of heritage assets of archaeological, cultural and historic value New waste management facilities have the potential to affect heritage assets. - - - Careful site selection can seek to offset some of the harm that may be caused.
 Also, surveys undertaken in advance of development may direct some land to remain undisturbed.
 08 To enhance biodiversity, natural resources, landscape or the significance of heritage assets Most new waste sites unlikely to contribute to this objective.
 0 0 0 Most waste management facilities are now permanent and have been assessed as such.

-1 1 09 To protect people and Potential to affect the amenity of Use of screening mounds, local communities from neighbouring land users. maintenance of vehicles, the effects of minerals wheel washes, dust development and waste suppression techniques, management containment of all operations within a building and so forth would all reduce the impact of any operations upon those outside the site.
-10 To promote sustainable New facilities offer continued and ++ ++ ++ economic growth and enhanced employment opportunities. employment Cumula tive Effect/Conclusion The aspiration to provide sufficient was recycling, recovery and other waste ma 5 , , , maximum targets for the provision of ne 5 1 , , new facilities are permanent, within buil countryside and biodiversity, for example.
-Yet, the assessment a operate in the open.
-As such, there is the potentia whether it is seeking to provide for the p redicted t arising is or the eir equivalent, i.e. is to ensure th at the waste managed is only from Leicestershire or not.
+1 1 09 To protect people and Potential to affect the amenity of Use of screening mounds, local communities from neighbouring land users. maintenance of vehicles, the effects of minerals 5 5 wheel washes, dust development and waste suppression techniques, management containment of all management operations within a building and so forth would all reduce the impact of any operations upon those outside the site.
+10 To promote sustainable New facilities offer continued and ++ ++ ++ economic growth and enhanced employment opportunities. employment Cumula tive Effect/Conclusion The aspiration to provide sufficient was te facili ties to manage e the County's waste and to pro vide greater levels of reuse, recycling, recovery and other waste management facilities are vital to the local and national economy.
+The policy sets no maximum targets for the provision of new facilities and allows more than the targets set to be provided in the County.
+Mai new facilities are permanent, within buil 5 1 , , , countryside and biodiversity, for example 5 5 ,, operate in the open.
+As such, there is th operate in the open.
+As such, there is th e poten nuiupie enects in the short to long term